cult-of-coders/meteor-tuts/source/index.md

 - Allows Collections Relationship Management with an easy and intuitive API
 - Allows you to securely expose collections client-side
-- Allows you to fetch the data graph by JS objects.
+- Allows you to fetch the data graph using JS objects as your request
-- Offers the same API for Reactive and Non-Reactive queries.
+- Offers the same API for Reactive and Non-Reactive queries
 - !!
 Integrates with your existing Meteor projects, MongoDB relations and SimpleSchema

 ## Modules